 Alisa Vidulich supports clients in a variety of healthcare sectors and with key stakeholders on federal and state policy issues, including legislative and regulatory processes.

 Alisa has experience working in policy and strategic engagement with the US Centers for Disease Control and Prevention in the Division of Global HIV & TB, where she led a research project evaluating non-traditional public-private partnerships.
-Previously, she engaged in state-level advocacy and government affairs in GA, OH, and WV, and notably, she served as engrossing clerk and as the senior legislative aide to the majority whip in the Ohio House of Representatives.
+Previously, she engaged in local and state government affairs and advocacy in GA, OH, and WV, and notably, she served as engrossing clerk and as the senior legislative aide to the majority whip in the Ohio House of Representatives.
 Alisa has also worked at a growth-stage health technology company seeking to create a patient identity solution for hospitals and health systems to curb opioid and prescription drug misuse.